amanjaswal1/Phase_Shift_Estimator/README.md

-# Phase Shift Estimator — MATLAB
+# Phase Shift Estimator for MATLAB

-A real-time, sample-by-sample phase shift estimator for two signals using the **correlation method**.
+A real time, sample-by-sample phase shift estimator for two signals using the **correlation method**.
 Designed to work reliably with:
 - PWM (non-sinusoidal) signals
 - Signals with DC offsets
 - Embedded / fixed sample-rate environments
 ---
 ## How It Works
 The function estimates the phase difference between `sig1` and `sig2` using three steps:

-1. **DC Removal** — A first-order IIR low-pass filter estimates and subtracts the mean of each signal, isolating the AC component.
+1. **DC Removal** - A first-order IIR low-pass filter estimates and subtracts the mean of each signal, leaving behind the AC component.

-2. **Normalized Correlation** — The dot product of the AC components, divided by the product of their RMS values, gives `cos(φ)`.
+2. **Normalized Correlation** - The dot product of the AC components, divided by the product of their rms values, gives `cos(φ)`.
 Taking `acos` yields the phase magnitude.

-3. **Sign Detection** — The sign of the cross-correlation between the derivative of `sig1` and `sig2` determines whether `sig2` leads or lags `sig1`.
+3. **Sign Detection** - The sign of the cross-correlation between the derivative of `sig1` and `sig2` determines whether `sig2` leads or lags `sig1`.
 ---

 ## Usage